 PreLIMINARY

-You must only do the obstacles at a maximum pace of trot, except you may canter the jump, otherwise a time penalty will be given.
+You must only do the obstacles at a maximum pace of trot, otherwise a time penalty will be given.
 Canter is allowed in-between.
+(Note: if the course has a jump then canter over the jump is allowed).

 NOVICe

-Canter in the obstacles and canter between obstacles is allowed.
-However canter lead changes must still transition through walk or trot.
+Canter in the obstacles and canter between obstacles is allowed (but not required) including the slaloms.
+Canter lead changes DO NOT need to transition through walk or trot.

 How is this round scored?